 The service uses a fine grained permission model.
 User accounts must be granted appropriate permissions to view or edit data records.

 The service is a multi-tenant application.
-Tenant data records, such as a flight or a contact, are assigned to the tenant that owns them.
+Tenant data records that are private to the tenant, such as a scheduled flight or a customer, are assigned to the tenant that owns them.
 When a user authenticates, their session is placed into the specific tenant associated with their account.
-All requests to the service validate that the current session’s tenant matches the tenant that owns the requested records, failing if they do not.
+All requests to the service validate that the current session’s tenant matches the tenant that owns the private records, failing if they do not.